 Goldsmith Beetle Facts

-- Sadly, like many related species, it also now faces serious threats to its existence.
-Its chief threats include habitat loss and climate change.
+- Finally, although not commonly seen by the general populace, this little beauty plays an important role in its local ecosystem.
+Sadly, like many related species, it also now faces serious threats to its existence.
+Not surprisingly, it also mimics other forms of wildlife in our world, in that its primary threats include habitat loss and climate change.

 Goldsmith Beetle Physical Description

-Despite its rather obvious visual appeal, the colorful Goldsmith Beetle remains a roughly average-sized example of a scarab beetle.
-Mature adults rarely exceed 1 in (2.5 cm) in length.
+Firstly, despite its rather obvious physical appeal, the wonderfully colorful Goldsmith Beetle remains a roughly average-sized variety of scarab beetle.
+This holds true because mature adults typically attain an average body length of about 1 in (2.5 cm).

-The bright yellow coloring also represents its most distinctive physical feature.
-The purpose of this remains a mystery to entomologists, as it does not serve for camouflage.
+Furthermore, its bright yellow coloring also represents its most distinctive feature, and serves as the source of its common name.
+Yet, the purpose of this remains a mystery to entomologists.
+That’s because this particular color schemed does not serve as camouflage in its native environment.

 Goldsmith Beetle Distribution, Habitat, and Ecology

-Like many varieties of beetles and other insects in the region, it also typically inhabits areas woodlands, deciduous forests, and nearby fields.
+Furthermore, it inhabits much the same type of habitat as many varieties of the beetles and other insects in the region.
+Due to that trait, this marvelous variety of invertebrate typically inhabits areas consisting of woodlands, deciduous forests, and nearby fields.

-Like the great majority of beetles, this arthropod undergoes metamorphosis.
-After hatching from eggs, the larvae pupate for 1 – 2 years.
+Also like the great majority of beetles, this arthropod undergoes a complete metamorphosis.
+But, in the case of this particular species, that requires a somewhat protracted period of time.
+That’s because, after hatching from eggs, the larvae pupate for 1 – 2 years.

-During this time they feed rather voraciously on rotting roots and logs.
-Adults feed on the foliage of several tree species.
-These include polar, oak, maple, and several others.
+During this time it feeds rather voraciously on several sources, most commonly including rotting roots and logs.
+Adults of the species feed on the foliage of several tree species.
+These primarily include polar, oak, maple, and several other locally numerous species.

-Both the larvae and adults remain considered as pests by many.
-Its voracious appetite, both as a larva and adult, often causes great damage to affected trees.
+In conclusion, both the larvae and adults remain considered as pests by many, throughout much of its native range.
+This typically occurs due to its voracious appetite, both as a larva and adult.
+Because of this characteristic, it often causes great damage to affected trees.